DavidAnson/markdownlint/doc/Rules.md

 reported.
 If not, errors are be reported for whichever style would produce the *fewest* errors (i.e., whichever style is the closest match).

-Note: Pipe alignment for the `aligned` style is based on character count, so wide characters and multi-character encodings can produce unexpected results.
+Note: Pipe alignment for the `aligned` style is based on ...
 The following table is correctly aligned based on character count, though some editors render the emoji wider: